Terms of Service

 8. Job Site Safety and Control of Work

-Unless expressly agreed to in writing under a separate contract, DCS is not responsible for the safety program of the Project or for the safety of any entity or individual other than DCS and its contractors.
-The presence of DCS contractors or subcontractors at the site does not imply responsibility for the safety of other personnel or activities at the site.The CLIENT agrees that DCS has no authority, obligation, or control over other contractors, subcontractors, or construction managers and their personnel.
-DCS will take reasonable precautions to safeguard its employees and those legally under its responsibility.
+Unless expressly agreed in writing under a separate contract, DCS is not responsible for the overall safety program of the Project or for the safety of any entity or individual other than DCS and its contractors.
+The presence of DCS personnel at the site does not imply responsibility for the safety of others.

 9. Existing Conditions and Subsurface Risks